Friends don't let friends get hypothermia!

 - Don’t massage or rub.
 Handle the person gently as excessive movements may trigger cardiac arrest.

-But friends don’t let friends get hypothermia, so hopefully you won’t need to use the above guidelines if you try and prevent it in the first place.
-As you mentioned, warm clothing and gear for cold weather is extremely important and it doesn’t have to break the bank for people on a student budget.
-A hat, mittens (as opposed to gloves, they allow for fingers to remain in close contact), and many, lightweight and loose-fitting layers can be found at a range of prices.
-Long underwear is a great base layer, while a turtleneck or sweater makes a good mid-layer.
-Though they can be expensive, a ski jacket and ski pants are the most important layer for keeping warm and dry.
-Choose ski gear that is totally weatherproof: insulated, seam-sealed, waterproof, and windproof.
-Perhaps your friends could visit a second-hand store to find less expensive options or borrow from a friend.
+But friends don’t let friends get hypothermia — so it’s wise to prevent it in the first place!
+As you mentioned, wearing cold-weather clothing and gear is an effective way to prevent hypothermia.
+However, it doesn’t have to break the bank for people on a student budget.
+A hat, mittens (as opposed to gloves; they allow for fingers to remain in close contact), and many, lightweight and loose-fitting layers can be found at a range of prices.
+Long or thermal underwear is a great base layer of insulating clothing, while a turtleneck or sweater makes a good mid-layer.
+Though they can be expensive, a ski jacket and a pair of ski pants are surefire layers for keeping warm and dry.
+Choose ski gear that is totally weatherproof; that means it’s insulated, seam-sealed, waterproof, and windproof.
+Perhaps your friends could visit a second-hand store to find less expensive options or borrow from a friend or family to keep these cold-weather tools an accessible option.

-You can also explain to your friends the importance of staying dry.
-Tell them to avoid activities that cause excessive sweating and to notice when snow enters mittens or boots since the combination of wet clothing and cold weather may speed up a loss of body heat.
-Also, avoid alcohol and drug use, as this can interfere with judgment (i.e., you don’t feel cold, but you are actually losing a lot of body heat).
-Though alcohol can make you feel warm inside, it actually causes blood vessels to expand, which results in more rapid heat loss from the skin.
-Using a buddy system for the ski trip would also ensure that everyone is accounted for and can help each other in the event of an emergency.
+In addition to these protective layers, you may want to discuss a couple other measures amongst your pals prior to blazing trails to your chilly adventure to keep everyone dry and warm.
+Since you mention you’ll be headed to a remote cabin in the woods, it’s a good idea to make a plan for how you’ll be able to contact emergency help if needed.
+Also, keep an eye out for when snow enters mittens or boots since the combination of wet clothing and cold weather may speed up heat loss.
+In addition, try avoiding alcohol and drug use as this may interfere with judgment.
+What’s more: although alcohol can make you feel warm inside, it actually causes blood vessels to expand.
+This can result in more rapid heat loss from the skin and put a person at risk.
+Lastly, using a buddy system for the trip would ensure that everyone is accounted for and can help each other in the event of an emergency.